- Current students

 You should have a significant portfolio of professional work that will enable you to reflect critically on your practice.
 See our portfolio guidelines to help you prepare.

 For this programme, you will need the following:

-1. A recognised Bachelor's degree in the discipline of architecture, with a grade point average of 4.0 or higher in all Level 7 courses; OR
+1. A recognised Bachelor's degree in the discipline of architecture, with a grade point average of 4.0 (grade of B-) or higher in all Level 7 courses.
+Or

 3. A professional qualification in a relevant discipline recognised as being equivalent to the above.
 And